groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/basic-usage/convert-document/pdf.md

 ## Convert PDF to PowerPoint

-Presentation file formats store collections of records to accommodate data such as: slides, shapes, text, animations, video, audio and embedded objects.
+Presentation file formats store collections of records to accommodate data such as slides, shapes, text, animations, video, audio, and embedded objects.
 The most popular app for creating and editing presentations is Microsoft PowerPoint with its PPT and PPTX file formats, though there are plenty of applications that work with OpenDocument formats like ODP and OTP.

-GroupDocs.Conversion for Java is a wise choice when you have to convert PDF file into PowerPoint format, and here is how code snippet looks like for PDF to PPTX conversion in Java language:
+GroupDocs.Conversion is a wise choice when you have to convert a PDF file into PowerPoint format, and here is what the code snippet looks like for PDF to PPTX conversion in Java language:

 ```java
 // Load the source PDF file